conradakunga/Blog/_posts/2026-06-02-tip-changing-to-the-home-directory-in-the-terminal.md

 The magic is the tilde character "`~`"

-For many years I have been using that.
+For many years, I have been using that.

 On **Windows**: